mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 Context mechanics represents more than just better human-AI interaction techniques.
 It's investigating fundamental questions about:

-**The Nature of Intelligence**: How cognitive capabilities emerge from coordination between different types of minds.
+**The Nature of Intelligence**: How cognitive capabilities develop through coordination between different types of cognitive architectures.

-**The Future of Cognition**: What new forms of intelligence become possible when different cognitive architectures integrate effectively.
+**The Future of Cognition**: What new forms of intelligence become possible when different cognitive architectures integrate effectively across the full spectrum of coordination.

 **The Evolution of Research**: How scientific investigation itself changes when research subjects become research collaborators.

 **The Design of Intelligence**: How to create systems that enhance rather than replace human cognitive capabilities.

+**The Study of Emergence**: At the high end of the integration spectrum, context mechanics provides new methodological tools for studying how novel insights and capabilities develop from cognitive coordination - offering fresh approaches to one of the most challenging questions in cognitive science.

-As AI systems become more capable, the question isn't whether they'll surpass human intelligence, but how human and artificial intelligence can coordinate to create forms of cognition neither could achieve alone.
+As AI systems become more capable, the question isn't whether they'll surpass human intelligence, but how human and artificial intelligence can coordinate effectively across the full spectrum of integration.
 Context mechanics provides the scientific foundation for understanding and enabling this coordination.

 ## Key Resources